 top of page

-Thought to develop in response to early and traumatic empathic failures by caregivers, individuals with pathological narcissism are heavily reliant on external validation to cope with desperate yearnings for admiration and approval, manage negative emotions, and control interpersonal behaviors.
-Increasingly recognized as a disorder that encompasses a broad spectrum of personality impairments beyond its stereotyped grandiosity, pathological narcissism includes dimensions of narcissistic vulnerability characterized by a brittle sense of self, emotional instability and reactivity, and impaired empathic functioning, coupled with excruciating feelings of shame and self-doubt, rage, envy, and loneliness.
-In a self-protective response, individuals employ maladaptive, self-enhancing, and self-serving strategies to bolster a view of themselves as exceptional and deflect recognition of their vulnerabilities.
-These expressions of narcissistic grandiosity impede meaningful relationships with others including the capacity for mutuality and reciprocity.
+These difficulties in regulating self-esteem can result in pathological narcissism, a disorder characterized by dynamically oscillating states of grandiosity and vulnerability.
+Narcissistic vulnerability manifests as a brittle sense of self, emotional instability, and impaired empathic functioning, coupled with excruciating feelings of shame, self-doubt, rage, envy, and loneliness.
+In response to these vulnerabilities, individuals employ maladaptive, self-enhancing strategies to bolster a view of themselves as exceptional and deflect recognition of their vulnerabilities.
+Expressions of narcissistic grandiosity often impede meaningful relationships, including the capacity for mutuality and reciprocity.

 The impact of untreated pathological narcissism on partners, family members, and children is significant.
-Through the projection and transmission of their intolerable feelings of inadequacy into others, narcissists perpetuate cycles of intergenerational trauma and cause devastating downstream social effects.
-This has led to a greater awareness of the need for mental health support and treatment for those affected by people with pathological narcissism.
-Treatment for those who have pathological narcissism is usually sought only after an acute personal or professional failure, loss, or crisis (e.g., excessive interpersonal conflict with family and/or employers, increasing feelings of dissatisfaction with one’s life, etc.).
-To date, the mainstay of treatment for pathological narcissism is individual psychotherapy – specifically, psychoanalytic treatment – which is usually long-term in nature.
+Through the projection of their intolerable feelings of inadequacy onto others, narcissists perpetuate cycles of intergenerational trauma and cause devastating social effects.
+This has led to a greater awareness of the need for mental health support and treatment for those affected by individuals with pathological narcissism.
+Treatment is usually sought only after an acute personal or professional failure, loss, or crisis (e.g., excessive interpersonal conflict with family and/or employers, increasing dissatisfaction with one’s life, etc.).
+The mainstay of treatment is individual psychotherapy—specifically, psychoanalytic treatment—which is typically long-term in nature.

 5129 NE 41st Street, Seattle WA 98105 • (206) 559-2454 • aealbert@gmail.com